80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the noise made by pots and pans or the sound of a metal object being hit

-Example sentence The sound of the bell clanging at the clock tower could be heard from far away.
+Example in a sentence The sound of the bell clanging at the clock tower could be heard from far away.

 18. Clank